lilygrier/locust_research/README.md

 # locust_research
-This project examined monthly locust bulletins produced by the UN.
+As part of the Energy Policy Institute at the University of Chicago's efforts to better understand and prevent locust infestations, this project examined monthly locust bulletins produced by the UN.
 Each bulletin contains a country-level situation report and forecasted predcitions.
 I used the spaCy NLP library to analyze the text and confirm the the accuracy of the UN predictions based on varying definitions of correctness.
 ## Guide to files
 ### Getting the Data